 Croydon council asked the public to send in their ideas on how to reimagine the old subways and bring them to life with a refreshing new use.

-Winners and a runner up were announced on 27 February 2020, with the winners of the professional and non-professional categories receiving a £500 prize, the winner of the under 18s category receiving a £500 donation to a charity of her choice, and the runner up in the professional category receiving a £100 prize.
+Winners and a runner up were announced on 27 February 2020.
+The winners of the professional and non-professional categories received a £500 prize, the winner of the under 18s category receiving a £500 donation to a charity of their choice.
+The runner up in the professional category received a £100 prize.

 For competition enquiries contact the Growth Zone team at firstname.lastname@example.org.